-Find out more at carersuk.org/wales/help-and-advice/practical-support/needs-assessment Note: If you are looking after a child who is under 18 or are a 'young' carer yourself, under the Social Services and Wellbeing Act (Wales) 2014, you are entitled to a Carer's Needs Assessment.
-For more detailed guidance, see the Wales factsheet at: carers-uk.org/wales/carers-assessment Coming out of hospital Deciding to care, or continue caring, for someone who is coming out of hospital can be very difficult.
+Find out more at carersuk. org/wales/help-and-advice/practical-support/needs-assessment Note: If you are looking after a child who is under 18 or are a 'young' carer yourself, under the Social Services and Wellbeing Act (Wales) 2014, you are entitled to a Carer's Needs Assessment.
+For more detailed guidance, see the Wales factsheet at: carers-uk.org/wales/carers-assessment Coming out of hospital

+Deciding to care, or continue caring, for someone who is coming out of hospital can be very difficult.
 Planning for a patient's discharge starts as soon as the patient is admitted to hospital, so it is important to let the hospital staff know as early as possible if you are a carer or thinking about taking on this role.
 Before the person you are looking after comes home from hospital, a discharge assessment should be carried out to see whether they need any support once they are discharged.
 It is important to remember that it is your choice whether or not to take on or continue a caring role.
 This discharge assessment should look at whether the person you are looking after is eligible for: any intermediate or reablement care, NHS continuing healthcare or NHS-funded nursing care, other NHS services and/or community care services from the local authority.
 If it is not offered, you can ask for a carer's needs assessment to see whether you as a carer need support once the person you are looking after is discharged.
-If you are not offered a carer's assessment, you should contact your local authority and ask for one.

 Find out more at carersuk.org/wales/hospital